It was Sunday afternoon and I still hadn’t gotten to my exercise.

 3. Find a support system.

-Mental stamina and toughness to stay focused and persevere requires not only a personal interest and perceived value in the activity along with the desire to succeed, but also a support system whether it’s peers, a personal coach, a teacher in a class, or someone encouraging you in a video to keep going.
+Mental stamina and toughness to stay focused and persevere require not only a personal interest and perceived value in the activity along with the desire to succeed, but also a support system whether it’s peers, a personal coach, a teacher in a class, or someone encouraging you in a video to keep going.

 4. Break down your goal to even smaller steps or subgoals.

-SMART goals ( specific, measurable, realistic and time bound) is a great tool to use for both large and small subgoals.
+SMART goals ( specific, measurable, realistic and time-bound) is a great tool to use for both large and small subgoals.

 For instance, in my situation, I created an immediate subgoal and identified the ½ mark of my workout as the new target to focus on; not the full hour.
 I then I subdivided that goal to 2 minutes increments.
 (Sometimes looking at the clock can be dire.
-Cast your eyes elsewhere until you feel like the time you want measured has elapsed.)
+Cast your eyes elsewhere until you feel like the time being measured has elapsed.)

 5. Override negativity with positivity using your internal coach.